 “If you want to go fast, go alone, if you want to go far” – go with a roadmap, an unsung hero in the product arena.
 But who exactly and why needs to have a product roadmap on the spot?
 Let's see.

 A product roadmap is a visual representation of your product strategy aimed at showing your team members, customers, investors, stakeholders the strategic and practical sides of what you’re offering.
 A product roadmap provides you with a convenient way to track key deliverables & product evolution over time.

-Product roadmaps also ensures the transparency of your team’s intentions relating to the product development for your users.
-Thus, the users can see the planned steps, track the upcoming improvements, and understand how they correlate with their expectations.
+Product roadmaps also provides your users with the transparency of your team’s intentions relating to the product development.
+They can see the planned steps, track the upcoming improvements, and determine how they correlate with their expectations.
 They can also suggest any updates on their own.

 The main components of an adequate product roadmap are:

 If you have a product roadmap, you can map out and prioritize tasks more effectively, and monitor their implementation progress.
 It helps you regularly remind yourself why you’re doing what you’re doing, which is especially essential for those working in startups in an agile environment.

 – A company’s top management representatives need a product roadmap to envision a product’s direction, and stay up to date with such milestones as major feature releases, launch dates, etc.